-PRESERVATION AND SUSTAINABILITY
+ARCHITECTURE, PRESERVATION AND SUSTAINABILITY

 The project is located in Barranco, a district whose historical layers are still visible.
 Barranco was originally part of a pre-Columbian farming valley complete with irrigation channels.
 Later, during the colonization, manors were built and it became a summer spot.
 With the city’s modernization process, many of the district’s colonial houses were demolished and replaced with modern concrete buildings, while others were declared a cultural heritage.

 From the beginning, we meant to evidence this place’s transformation process, while differentiating its many interventions over time by contrasting the new, enlarged volumes with existing architectural elements that were recycled or preserved.
 We reinforced the existing concrete structures to support new weight, giving them a second life without generating waste.
 On the other hand, we decided to preserve all the vegetable species and material elements found in the area and incorporate them to the project as part of the space’s memory.
 In addition, we rescued more than twenty trees from neighboring grounds and transferred them into the new restaurant’s area.